nbgibson/streamers/README.md

 - ~~Terrible horrible godawful in CLI streams~~ Now possbile via MPV!

 # Known issues
-Authentication tokens will expire over a given length of time, causing the application to throw an error.
+- Authentication tokens will expire over a given length of time, causing the application to throw an error.
 This can be resolved by repeating the onboarding process and inserting a new access token and refresh token (Steps 6 and 7).
 I'm working on refactoring the onboarding process to be a bit smoother and hope to be able to more gracefully handle this in the future.
+- Config file schema changes are not backwards compatible and will requre updaing your files.
+Please see the documenation aboce for the expected format.
+Sorry for the trouble.